 To give you an idea of what we were up against, there was another group of 22 people at our camp during our descent and only 9 reached the summit.
-We passed several parties on our way down after reaching the top who were throwing up, giving up and wanting to go on, but had no chance of making it because they just had too far to go.
+We passed several parties on our way down after reaching the top who were throwing up, giving up, and then wanting to go on, but had no chance of making it because they just had too far to go.
 Bent saw the rescue stretcher being carried up as well, (don’t know what happened there), and we all saw this one guy literally being carried up by his guide.
 Crazy!

 I have to admit, we were a pretty solid group and our guide Coleman had great confidence in us.
 Leaving camp at midnight, we pushed slowly but steadily on through the night, reaching the summit at our precise goal of 6:00 am.

-It wasn’t a cake walk though.
+It wasn’t a cake walk, though.
 At about 5500 metres, we all started feeling it.
 We would gasp for air and collapse to the ground trying to catch our breath during what short breaks we had.
-A couple of us had diarrhea, Rod had an out of body experience, both Dave’s were literally falling asleep as they were walking and we all just wanted to curl up and go to sleep.
+A couple of us had diarrhea, Rod had an out of body experience, both Daves were literally falling asleep as they were walking and we all just wanted to curl up and go to sleep.
 But we carried on.
 Coleman would only give us a limited break, probably knowing that we wouldn’t get back up if we stayed for too long.

 Reaching the summit was a quick and unglamorous event.
 It was -24 without the wind.
 We all decided that it must have been -40 degrees with the windchill.
 We snapped some photos by the sign as our hands quickly froze and then we headed back down ASAP.

 Here is where the work began.
-We had already been climbing since midnight and we had 2 1/2 hours down to camp 1 where we were allowed a 1 1/2 rest before we had to pack up and head down again to our final camp at 3000 meters, another 3-4 hour hike.
+We had already been climbing since midnight and we had 2 1/2 hours down to camp 1 where we were allowed a 1 1/2 hour rest before we had to pack up and head down again to our final camp at 3000 meters, another 3-4 hour hike.
 Unbelievable!

 The day before our summit wasn’t easy either.
 We gained a lot of altitude then.
 We scaled the side of a cliff and were pretty sure that this was where quite a few people must fall.
-We walked for a total of 5 hours, ate dinner and had a fitful sleep while we waited for our 11:15 pm wake up call.
+We walked for a total of 5 hours, ate dinner, and then had a fitful sleep while we waited for our 11:15 pm wake up call.
 So really, as Rod said, it was a punishing 30 hours.

 The descent was steep and slippery.
 I must have fallen 15 times.
 The fatigue was huge and mis-steps happened a lot.
 Descending is hard.
-Hard on the knees, the calves, the thighs and the mind.
-You have already had the glory of summiting so you are so over the climb now and just want it to be done.
+Hard on the knees, the calves, the thighs, and the mind.
+You have already had the glory of summiting, so you are so over the climb now and just want it to be done.
 We finally made it to our tents by 3:30 and were ready to collapse.
 OK, most of us collapsed, Dave P and Connor had some celebratory drinks with our guides.

-Even now as I sit in paradise in the beautiful island of Zanzibar recounting my experience, It doesn’t seem like it was that bad.
-I am telling everyone, that it was amazing and no problem, they could do it.
-My legs have already recovered, I enjoyed my pina colada upon my arrival and waded in the turquoise waters as fishing boats rocked gently on the waves.
+Even now as I sit in paradise in the beautiful island of Zanzibar recounting my experience, it doesn’t seem like it was that bad.
+I am telling everyone that it was amazing and no problem, they could do it.
+My legs have already recovered, and upon my arrival I enjoyed my pina colada and waded in the turquoise waters as fishing boats rocked gently on the waves.
 Ahhh, Kilimanjaro was magical and now we feel like we could conquer anything.